williamsyang-work/trace-viewer-performance-testing/README.md

 ## Run The Example
 1) Start the theia-trace-extension browser and trace-compass-server (See [theia-trace-extension](https://github.com/eclipse-cdt-cloud/theia-trace-extension))
 2) Open the browser example and open a trace.
 Then close the browser.
 	 - The test needs a trace already be open in order to work.
-Still in POC.
+(Still in POC!)
 	 - The code for selecting a trace is in `/src/tests/open-trace.ts` @ 53-61.
 CSS Selector may need to be modified.

 3) In the trace-viewer-performance-testing directory, run: